dickhardt/email-verification-protocol/README.md

    // no providers or other error
 }
 ```

+> Exploring not requiring JS and enabling this functionality declaratively by the page having a hidden field that the browser will fill with the SD-JWT that gets posted to the RP server.

 2. User clicks in input field and browser displays selection of what could be shared.
 Emails that would be verified are decorated for user to understand.
 User selects a verified email from browser selection.